NouberNou/carma2/README.md

 The concept of carma2 is to add a very low overhead, very simple object implementation in SQF.
 The focus is on maintaining as many paradigms with SQF as possible, so as to not create too much of a disassociation with base SQF.

 Implementation of objects is done in a very simple fashion that ultimately is closer to syntactic sugar than it is a "proper" object implementation, but through the help of helpers provides a robust object system.
 Objects are created using the `new` keyword and members and methods are accessed using the `.` operator and assigned/defined using the standard SQF `=` operator.
-The only major difference is that method invokation is done using `()` following the method name, instead of the standard SQF `arg call function` format (though it is entirely possible to invoke methods this way, though with some caveats).
+The only major difference is that method invocation is done using `()` following the method name, instead of the standard SQF `arg call function` format (though it is entirely possible to invoke methods this way, though with some caveats).

 A simple carma2 example is below:
 ```